SFDO-Tooling/CumulusCI/docs/config.rst

                 task: util_sleep

 This is a flow comprised of two tasks; ``command`` greets the user by echoing and string, and ``util_sleep`` then tells CumulusCI to sleep for five seconds.
-You can reference how we defined the flows for the standard library `here <https://github.com/SFDO-Tooling/CumulusCI/blob/d038f606d97f50a71ba1d2d6e9462a249b28864e/cumulusci/cumulusci.yml#L565>`_.
+You can reference how the flows are defined in the internal ``cumulusci.yml`` file `here <https://github.com/SFDO-Tooling/CumulusCI/blob/d038f606d97f50a71ba1d2d6e9462a249b28864e/cumulusci/cumulusci.yml#L565>`_.

 Add a Flow Step